liljacs/in3120-2021/papers/README.md

   When developing supervised ML models it is important that we do not "cheat" by evaluating the model on data it had available during training, so that we can assess how good it is at generalizing to new and unseen examples.
 The textbook discusses this, and this supplementary note goes into more detail and also covers topics such as cross-validation and ROC analysis.

+* (🍀) Y. Goldberg, ["A Primer on Neural Network Models for Natural Language Processing"](a-primer-on-neural-network-models-for-natural-language-processing.pdf).

+  Neural network models are all the rage in NLP these days.
+The first part of this paper provides a good overview of what neural networks are, how they are applied to text, and how training a model amounts to optimizing an objective function through gradient descent.

 * (🍀) T. Mikolov, I. Sutskever, K. Chen, G. Corrado, J. Dean, ["Distributed Representations of Words and Phrases and their Compositionality"](distributed-representations-of-words-and-phrases-and-their-compositionality.pdf).

   The textbook discusses vector space models with one dimension per word or dictionary entry, which is a sparse high-dimensional representation.
 A more recent concept that has proven itself to be an important part of neural approaches to NLP is that of embedding vectors, where words and phrases are represented through dense lower-dimensional vectors.
 This paper outlines one approach for learning such embedding vectors.
-An important appeal of embedding vectors is that proximities in vector space also convey semantic similarity, enabling word analogies to often be solved with vector arithmetic.
+An important appeal of embedding vectors is that proximity in vector space also convey semantic similarity, enabling word analogies to often be solved with vector arithmetic.
 E.g., "queen ≈ king - man + woman".

-* (🍀) Y. Goldberg, ["A Primer on Neural Network Models for Natural Language Processing"](a-primer-on-neural-network-models-for-natural-language-processing.pdf).

-  Neural network models are all the rage in NLP these days.
-The first part of this paper provides a good overview of what neural networks are, how they are applied to text, and how training a model amounts to optimizing an objective function through gradient descent.